GISgrids/scramble/README.md

 -->

-Now, you can run the pipeline using:
+Now, you can run the pipeline using (run main.nf instead because this pipeline has not been uploaded to nf-core):

 <!-- TODO nf-core: update the following command to include all required parameters for a minimal example -->